On the Existence of Static Equilibria of a Cable-Suspended Load with Non-stopping Flying Carriers: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This work studied the compatibility of non-stop carrier flights while keeping constant the pose of cable-suspended objects.
-After showing that non-stop flights are not feasible when only one or two flying carriers are used, we showed that three carriers can follow non-stop flights while maintaining the object's pose constant.
+This work studied the possibility of non-stop carrier flights while maintaining a constant pose of cable-suspended objects.
+After showing that non-stop flights are not feasible for only one or two flying carriers, we showed that three carriers can follow non-stop flights while maintaining the object's pose constant.
 We also highlighted degenerate cases in which non-stop flight is not achieved even for three carriers.
-Eventually, numerical examples are shown to support the theoretical analysis.
+Numerical examples supported the theoretical analysis.

 In the future, we will extend the study to a generic number of carriers $n>0$.
-Also, we will design an optimal planning algorithm that generates smooth non-stop trajectories for UAVs, explicitly taking into account the system's constraints, such as the minimum forward speed of the robots, their maximum angular velocity, collision avoidance, etc. Keeping the forward speeds of the robots as constant as possible could also be considered in view of energy efficiency.
-More realistic simulations will be developed to assess the practical applicability of the method to VTOL hybrid platforms.
+We will design an optimal planning algorithm that generates smooth non-stop trajectories for UAVs, explicitly taking into account the system's constraints, such as the minimum forward speed of the robots, their maximum angular velocity, collision avoidance, etc. More realistic simulations will be implemented to assess the applicability of the method to VTOL hybrid platforms.
 Possible mechatronics adaptations to realize experiments will be considered. \red[1]{{#1}} \blue[1]{{#1}} \green[1]{{#1}}